ddugovic/lishogi-discord/readme.md

 !leaderboard [game mode]
     Display top-rated players
 !playing [username]
-    Share your (or a user's) current game URL
+    Share your (or a user's) current game
 !gif [username]
     Share your (or a user's) current game as a GIF !arena [username]